Azure-Samples/active-directory-dotnet-graphapi-console/README.md

 This console application is a .Net sample, using the Graph API Client library (Version 1.0) - it demonstrates common Read calls to the Graph API including Getting Users, Groups, Group Membership, Roles, Tenant information, Service Principals, Applications.
-The second part of the sample app demonstrates common Write/Update/Delete options on Users, Groups, and shows how to execute User License Assignment, updating a User's thumbnailPhoto and links.
+The second part of the sample app demonstrates common Write/Update/Delete options on Users, Groups, and shows how to execute User License Assignment, updating a User's thumbnailPhoto and links, etc.

 The sample incorporates using the Active Directory Authentication Library (ADAL) for authentication.
-The first part of the console app is
-Read-only, and uses OAuth Client Credentials to authenticate against the Demo Company.
-The second part has Update operations, and requires User credentials (using the OAuth Authorization Code flow).
+The first part of the console app is Read-only, and uses OAuth Client Credentials to authenticate against the Demo Company.
+Note: you will need to configure a 2nd application (with seperate ClientId (AppId)) - the second part has Update operations, and requires User credentials (using the OAuth Authorization Code flow).
 Update operations are not permitted using this Demo company - to try these, you will need to update the application configuration to be used with your own Azure AD tenant, and will need to configure applications accordingly.
-To do this:
+To execute update operations, you will need to logon with an account that has Administrative permissions.
+To configure the app: